wp-plugins/wordfence/readme.txt

 * Initial public release of Wordfence.

 == Upgrade Notice ==
+= 3.0.3 =
+Upgrade immediately.
+This release fixes an issue that caused Wordfence to show all your core files missing under certain conditions.
+It was usually caused by high load on our scanning server and the plugin not handling an error condition halfway through the scan correctly.

 = 3.0.2 =
 Upgrade immediately.
 This release drastically reduces memory, reduces new DB connections created by